 Referees can give you great information that you might not learn during an interview.

 Under the Privacy Act, you can only contact people applicants have specifically authorised you to speak to as referees.
 If they haven’t named someone you want to talk to, like a past employer, you can’t contact them unless you get permission first.

-You’ll need to complete an application form signed by you and your employee, and to provide a copy of their driver’s licence or passport.
+To request a copy of a new employee’s criminal record from the Ministry of Justice, you’ll need to complete an application form signed by you and your employee, and provide a copy of their driver’s licence or passport.

 You’ll get a copy of their criminal record by post within 20 working days.

 How to get a copy of someone else's criminal conviction history (external link) — Ministry of Justice